tony-0tis/interlayer/README.md

 }
 //where simpleContext is {DAL: {}}

-// You can add ,eta, then all of its properties will be extended to all methods of the module exports.__meta = {
+// You can add meta, then all of its properties will be extended to all methods of the module exports.__meta = {
     contentType: 'json' // or toJson: true - JSON.stringify of responce data }